SystemFw/blog/content/staging/paxos-failures.md

 ## Failing our way to Paxos

-The fundamental property that Paxos provides is _linearizability_.
+The fundamental property that Paxos provides is _linearisability_.
 I won't provide a formal definition here, but in the context of a WOR, it means that it provides the following strong consistency guarantees: